Sardhendu/License-Plate-Detection/README.md

    #### Extract_lisenceplate:
    * This is the most important function that is provided with the actual directory where your images (vehicles/non-vehicles) are provided.
-      * It extracts all contours (rectangles, circles polygon defined with intense edges), applies some morphological operations and
+      * It extracts all region of interests i.e contours (rectangles, circles polygon defined with intense edges), applies some morphological operations.
-      * Then the extracted contours are send to the feature extractor where features for each contours are extracted.
+      * Then the region of interest (roi) are send to the feature extractor where features for each roi are extracted.
-      * These features are then classified as license-plate and non-license plate.
+      * These features are then classified as license-plate and non-license plate using Support Vector Machines.
       * A high probability indicates a contour to be the license plate.
-      * Finally the contoured classified as a license plates (high probability) are stashed in a directory.
+      * Finally the region of interest (roi) classified as a license plates (high probability) are stashed in a directory.

       -- Look at the "config-local.conf" to get a understanding of the directory name.